-6.1 Diploma in Management Accounting:
+5.1 Diploma in Management Accounting:

-In addition to Rules G14, G16, G17 and G21 the following table is applicable as indicated in the table above.
-The projection allows the student to finish his studies at a period of 5 years without intervention.
-Should a student not achieve the minimum credit indicated in the table below, he/she will not be permitted to register in the subsequent year.:
+In addition to Rules G14, G16, G17 and G21 the following table is applicable achieve the minimum credit indicated in the table below, he/she will not be permitted to register in the subsequent year.:

+Year M inimum

-Year Minimum credits
+credits

 1 60

 2 128

 3 240

 4 300

-Students shall pass and accumulate the minimum number of credits at the end of each year
+Students shall pass and accumulate the minimum number of credits at the end of each year as indicated in the table above.
+The projection allows the student to finish his studies at a period of 5 years without intervention.
+Should a student not